mkg20001/pneumon/README.md

 # Helpful notes

-You need to bundle your code into a single file
+To use pneumon, you need to bundle your code into a single file which you can do using [pkg](https://github.com/zeit/pkg)

-You should really use [pkg](https://github.com/zeit/pkg) for bundling

-This makes managing nodeJS versions easier, too

-You could also use docker, but sometimes that's simply not an option or just too much
+You could also use docker, but sometimes that's simply not an option or just too much, that's why I created this lib

 # Wrapper Script

-The wrapper script is a simple script that checks for a new binary, replaces the current one with the new one and runs the new binary.
+The wrapper script is a simple script that checks for a new binary, replaces the current one with the new one and runs the new binary

 # Todo